StructuralEquationModels/StructuralEquationModels.jl/docs/src/developer/sem.md

 # Custom model types

 The abstract supertype for all models is `AbstractSem`, which has two subtypes, `AbstractSemSingle{O, I, L, D}` and `AbstractSemCollection`.
 Currently, there are three subtypes of `AbstractSemSingle`: `Sem`, `SemFiniteDiff` and `SemForwardDiff`.
-All subtypes of `AbstractSemSingle` should have at least observed, imply, loss and diff fields, and share their types (`{O, I, L, D}`) with the parametric abstract supertype.
+All subtypes of `AbstractSemSingle` should have at least observed, imply, loss and optimizer fields, and share their types (`{O, I, L, D}`) with the parametric abstract supertype.
 For example, the `SemFiniteDiff` type is implemented as

 ```julia
 struct SemFiniteDiff{